-If the Holder whose Existing Notes are tendered does not have a TIN or does not know its TIN, the Holder should check the box in Part 2 of the Substitute Form W-9, write "Applied For" in lieu of its TIN in Part 1, sign and date the form and provide it to the Exchange Agent.
+If the Holder whose Existing Notes are tendered does not have a TIN or does not know its TIN, the Holder should check the box in Part 2 of the Substitute Form W-9, write "Applied For" in lieu of its TIN in Part 1, sign and date the form.
 In addition, such Holder also must sign and date the Certificate of Awaiting Taxpayer Identification Number.
 A Holder that does not have a TIN should consult the W-9 Guidelines for instructions on applying for a TIN.
 Note: Checking the box in Part 2 of the Substitute Form W-9 and writing "Applied For" in Part 1 means that the Holder has already applied for a TIN or that the Holder intends to apply for one in the near future.
 If a Holder checks the box in Part 2 and writes "Applied For" in Part 1, backup withholding at the applicable rate will nevertheless apply to all reportable payments made to such Holder.
-If such a Holder furnishes its properly certified TIN to the Exchange Agent within 60 days of the Exchange Agent's receipt of the Substitute Form W-9, however, any amounts so withheld shall be refunded to such Holder.
-If, however, the Holder has not provided the Exchange Agent with its TIN within such 60-day period, such previously retained amounts will be remitted to the IRS as backup withholding.
+If such a Holder furnishes its properly certified TIN within 60 days of the Exchange Agent's receipt of the Substitute Form W-9, however, any amounts so withheld shall be refunded to such Holder.
+If, however, the Holder has not provided its TIN within such 60-day period, such previously retained amounts will be remitted to the IRS as backup withholding.